AnilDaoud/exp/_posts/2018-10-30-scraping-hk-pollution-2.markdown

         'O3_8h' : 0.374}
 ```

-Now we can apply AQI calculation on our DataFrame
+Now we can apply AQI calculations on our DataFrame

 ```python